Virtually cocompactly cubulated Artin-Tits groups: Definitions and notations

-If $X$ is a CAT(0) cube complex, we will denote by $\bord X$ its visual (CAT(0)) boundary at infinity: it is endowed with the visual distance $\sphericalangle$.
-Each hyperbolic isometry $g$ of $X$ has a unique attracting fixed point $g(+\infty) \in \bord X$.
+If $X$ is a proper CAT(0) cube complex, we will denote by $\bord X$ its visual (CAT(0)) boundary at infinity: it is endowed with the visual distance $\sphericalangle$.
+Each combinatorially hyperbolic isometry $g$ of $X$ is CAT(0) hyperbolic, and has a unique attracting fixed point $g(+\infty) \in \bord X$.
+See~\cite{bridson_haefliger} for details on general CAT(0) spaces and isometries.